NikJaminsky/EngLib/README.md

 add
 - changing path to library
-- add a word and translation
+- adding a words and them translation
-- remove a word
+- removing a words

 change
 - form